 The chapter titled 'Numerical Methods for Propeller Analysis' from the book 'Ship Resistance and Propulsion' by Professor Turnock was also read through.
 This chapter described Blade Element Momentum Theory (BEMT) as well as the numerical procedure to solve for the thrust and torque coefficients.

-The BEMT was then implemented into python with initial results varied against FORTRAN code.
+The BEMT was then implemented into Python with initial results varied against FORTRAN code.
 The code has been further improved with the addition of integrating XFoil into the code to improve accuracy of the lift and drag coefficients.
 More improvements are planned as described in the future work section.
 Finally OpenFOAM tutorials have been undertaken.

 Significant issues in last 6 months